100NikhilBro/Collaborator-Docs/README.md

 -  Activity Tracking (Backend Ready)
 -  Real-Time Collaboration (Planned)

+Security Features
+-sanitize-html – To prevent XSS attacks by sanitizing user input.
+-helmet – Helps secure Express apps by setting various HTTP headers.
+-secure-password – For safely hashing and verifying passwords using Argon2 (stronger and more secure than bcrypt).
+- express-validator – To validate and sanitize incoming request data.

 Future Plans
 - Implement real-time updates using Socket.IO
 - Add activity timeline in frontend